Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Weak upper gradients

-We immediately see, thanks to Proposition~\ref{prop:locweak}, that we can assume with no loss of generality that $G_{n+1}\leq G_n$.
-Hence, by monotone convergence, the function $\weakgradA f$ is a weak upper gradient of $f$ on $\mathcal A$ and $\int_X {\rm tan}^{-1}G\,\d\mm^0$ is minimal at $G=\weakgradA f$.
+Uniqueness of the minimal weak upper gradient is obvious.
+For existence, let us consider a minimizing sequence $(G_n)$ for the problem {\nc with $\vartheta$ is as in \eqref{eq:17}.} We immediately see, thanks to Proposition~\ref{prop:locweak}, that we can assume with no loss of generality that $G_{n+1}\leq G_n$.
+Hence, by monotone convergence, the function $\weakgradA f:=\inf_n G_n$ is a {\nc $\calT$-weak upper gradient} of $f$ and $\int_X {\rm tan}^{-1}(G)\vartheta\,\d\mm$ is minimal at $G=\weakgradA f$.
 This minimality, in conjunction with Proposition~\ref{prop:locweak}, gives \eqref{eq:defweakgrad}.

 \begin{remark} [Comparison with Newtonian spaces] \upshape Shanmugalingam introduced in \cite{Shanmugalingam00} the Newtonian space $N^{1,2}(X,\sfd,\mm)$ of all functions $f:X\to\R$ such that $\int f^2\,\d\mm<\infty$ and the inequality